University of Illinois, Urbana-Champaign

 If you get error messages, the problem could be that the wired Ethernet cable is disconnected, or your WiFi transmitter is turned off, but most likely is the set-up inside your computer.
 Go back and use the operating system tools shown above, or get help with your computer's set up.

-Now, in the Command Window, type ping nnn.nnn.nnn.nnn where nnn.nnn.nnn.nnn is the Default Gateway IP address also called the Router IP address (in Mac: ping -c 6 nnn.nnn.nnn.nnn)
+Now, in the Command Window, type ping nnn.nnn.nnn.nnn where nnn.nnn.nnn.nnn is the Default Gateway IP address also called the Router IP address (in Mac: ping -c 6 nnn.nnn.nnn.nnn)3.
+Check if you can get to the Internet.

 If you get the replies shown above, you can be very sure that your computer is properly connected to the router as it should be, and the problem is between that router and the Internet.